 \section{Abstract}

-We propose different estimators to probe the epoch of reionization (EoR) intergalactic medium (IGM) using the dispersion measure (${\rm DM}$) of the FRBs.
-We consider three different reionization histories which we can distinguish with a total of $\lesssim 1000$ ${\rm DM}$ measurements during EoR if their redshifts are known.
+We propose different estimators to probe the intergalactic medium (IGM) during epoch of reionization (EoR) using the dispersion measure (${\rm DM}$) of the fast radio bursts.
+We consider three different reionization histories, which we can distinguish with a total of $\lesssim 1000\,{\rm DM}$ measurements during EoR if their redshifts are known.
 We note that the redshift derivatives of ${\rm DM}$ are also directly sensitive to the reionization history.
-The major point of this work is exploring the variance in the ${\rm DM}$ measurements and the information encoded in them.
-We find that the all-sky average $\overline{{\rm DM}}(z)$ gets biased from the LoS fluctuations in the ${\rm DM}$ measurements introduced by the ionization of IGM during EoR.
+The major point of this work is to explore the variance in the ${\rm DM}$ measurements and the information encoded in them.
+We find that the all-sky average $\overline{{\rm DM}}(z)$ gets biased from the line-of-sight (LoS) fluctuations in the ${\rm DM}$ measurements introduced by the ionization of IGM during EoR.
 We find that the ratio $\sigma_{\rm DM}/\overline{{\rm DM}}$ depends directly on the ionization bubble sizes as well as the reionization history.
 On the other hand, we also find that angular variance (coined as \textit{structure function}) of ${\rm DM}$ encodes the information about the duration of reionization and the typical bubble sizes as well.
 We establish the usefulness of variances in ${\rm DM}$ using toy models of reionization and later verify it with the realistic reionization simulations.

 \keywords{Reionization (1383), Radio transient sources (2008), Intergalactic medium (813), Large-scale structure of the universe (902), Radio bursts (1339)}